 In my own experience, I always think of an exuberant six-month-old Wirehaired Pointing Griffon, who had a habit of rushing guests entering the home.
 She absolutely loved to nip and bite at ponytails and would often yank people by their hair.
 Ouch, right?
 Here's a basic outline of what we did to stop this dangerous behavior:

-- Guest would enter the front door and immediately toss a treat to the dog behind her.
+- The guest would enter the front door and immediately toss a treat to the dog behind her.

 - After she ate that treat and turned back to approach the guest again, another treat would be tossed behind her.

 - After a few repetitions of this, the guest would approach her and ask for a sit or a down.
 Reward with another treat and some attention for these appropriate behaviors.
 Once her initial excitement was gone, she was much happier to offer these behaviors instead of jumping and nipping.

 Whenever her owners or guests weren't able to practice this routine, she would be behind a barrier, on a leash, or in another area of the home.
 She was a quick learner — after some practice, she began to anticipate that a guest entering her home meant a treat fell from the sky behind her.
 She'd look at the entering guest and stay where she was, looking around for the anticipated treat.
 Think about what you want your dog to do instead of nipping and write up a short training plan of how you'll practice it.

 Puppy Interactions with Young Children or the Elderly

 Puppy nipping can be especially painful for young children or elderly people.
 The best option is to prevent nipping from even starting in these situations by having the puppy in their playpen or on a leash under your control while around kids or senior citizens.

 If they're separated by a baby gate or in their pen, you can give them a stuffed KONG or chew to create a positive association with the presence of children or different people.
 If they're on leash with you, reward them for calm, non-nipping behavior.